-You have pain because part of you is fighting to overcome grief and loss, fighting to accept reality and let go, and the other part is fighting to hold on and never let go.
+You have pain because part of you is fighting to overcome grief and loss, fighting to accept reality and let go, and the other part of you is fighting to hold on and never let go.
 So your mind is at war with itself, one part attacking the other.
-This makes is impossible to overcome the sorrow and to move on.
+This makes is impossible to overcome sorrow after the death of a loved one.

 One of the reasons highly emotional people are unable to control their emotions is because they cannot stop this fight in the mind, the fight in which one part of them is pulling one way and the other part pulling the other way.

 If you want to have inner peace, you need to stop the war that is going on in your own mind.
 To do that, we let go.
 And to let go, we meditate.

-So how do you use meditation for grief?
+So how do you use meditation for grief and loss?

 Imagine that your grief is not something in your own mind.
 Imagine that it is a physical thing.
 Imagine it as a weight that you need to let go before you injure yourself.

 Notice how this analogy works perfectly.
 You are carrying a heavy weight (your emotional burden) and you do need to let go before it harms you.